MASTERING LIGHT ONLINE WORKSHOP

 The final product you see below was created by applying a minor s-curve adjustment.
 The adjustment helped me to boost contrast and color saturation throughout the image.
 You can find this adjustment under the tone curve tab found in Adobe Camera RAW or Lightroom.

 By getting an ideal exposure in the field, I was able to streamline my workflow and drastically reduce my time in post-processing.
-To learn more about the processing techniques I used, check out Anne Mckinnell’s Practical Lightroom Tutorials.
-This robust tutorial uses the same case studies from our Creating Impact Course to walk you through nearly every aspect of ACR in order to show you how you can easily and beautifully edit your own RAW photos.
+To learn more about the processing techniques I used, check out our Post Processing Tutorials.